 We may use external services provided by companies that hold and process your personal information outside the European Economic Area.
-We will do this only once we are sure that they hold your data securely and that their privacy policies are consistent with the GDPR.
+We will do this only once we are sure that they hold your data securely and that their privacy policies are consistent with the UK GDPR.
 Visitor comments may be checked through an automated spam detection service.

 Video imagery is stored in the Centre and may be accessible remotely for analysis.

 All personal data in electronic form is help on secure password protected systems and protected by strong encryption when in transit.
 Paper records are held on our premises and shredded after use.